U.S. FSOC may tweak process for spotting super-risky firms

 The 2010 Dodd-Frank Wall Street reform act defined banks with more than $50 billion in assets as “systemic” but left it to FSOC to determine whether some non-banks also deserved the tag.

-The FSOC has so far designated insurers American International Group Inc and Prudential Financial Inc as SIFIs, along with GE Capital, the financial services arm of General Electric Co.
+The FSOC has so far designated insurers American International Group Inc (AIG.N) and Prudential Financial Inc (PRU.N) as SIFIs, along with GE Capital, the financial services arm of General Electric Co (GE.N).

 The designations are part of an effort to rein in the largest and most risky companies after the collapse of investment bank Lehman Brothers during the credit crisis showed how trouble at just one company could roil global markets.